djeong95/Yelp_review_datapipeline/README.md

 ## Future Improvements
 - Use Google Compute Engine and Docker to host this data pipeline in the cloud **(Complete)**
+- Implement dbt testing for data integrity in terms of locations
+- Implement dbt incremental models for adding new data or updating old data
+- Optimize Dockerfile or use Docker Compose to streamline the dockerization process
-- Incorporate Yelp Reviews to build some kind of NLP model
+- Incorporate Yelp Reviews to build some kind of NLP model and replace `null` values in Price column with model's output and create a column with restaurant sentiment
-- Use MLOps to train/test and deploy the said model

 ## Reproduce it yourself